Death Trip (1967 film)

-Kommissar X: Drei grüne Hunde, Strategic command chiama Jo Walker, also known as Death Trip and Kill Me Gently is a 1967 Eurospy film written, co-produced and co-directed by Rudolf Zehetgruber and Gianfranco Parolini.
-It was a West German-Italian production with further co-producers in France, Lebanon and Hungary.
+Death Trip (Kommissar X: Drei grüne Hunde) is a 1967 Eurospy film written, co-produced and co-directed by Rudolf Zehetgruber and Gianfranco Parolini.
+It was a West German-Italian-French co-production with further co-producers in Lebanon and Hungary.
 Filmed in Turkey, it stars Tony Kendall and Brad Harris.
 It is the fourth of seven films, loosely based on the Kommissar X detective novel series from the Pabel Moewig publishing house.
-The film also features Dietmar Schonherr, director/screenwriter Rudolf Zehetgruber and Harris' then wife Olly Schoberova.

 Plot

 New York Police Department Captain Rowland travels to Istanbul to deliver a shipment of LSD to be used by the American armed forces stationed in Turkey for undisclosed purposes.
 When the shipment is stolen by a local and ancient criminal organisation known as "the Green Hounds", Rowland teams up with private eye Joe Walker to recover the shipment.